Chapter 6 of Galatians, according to the Amplified Classic (AMPC)

 who are caught in any trespass.
 He says that those who are

-spiritual should restore such a person in a spirit of gentleness,
+spiritual should restore such a person in a spirit of gentleness, each

-fulfilling the law of Christ.
+law of Christ.

 Galatians 6:1-2, AMPC: